-Adventure in deepspace and alien worlds with ICEs Science Fiction Role Playing Game system!
-Space Master covers professions: races and cultures, settings: and much more: The range of technologies stretches/from tomorrow to their far future.
-Now the cornerstone of this exciting system is a trilogy of boxed games: The Role Playing Game, Star Strike154, and Armored Assault194 Dogright with the galaxy's most lethal starcraft.
+Adventure in deep space and alien worlds with ICEs Science Fiction Role Playing Game system!
+Space Master covers professions, races and cultures, settings, and much more.
+The range of technologies stretches from tomorrow to the far future.
+Now the cornerstone of this exciting system is a trilogy of boxed games: The Role Playing Game, Star Strike184, and Armored Assault194 Dogfight with the galaxy's most lethal starctaft.
 Infiltrate secret laboratories.
 Vaporize unsuspecting AFV compounds!
-Each stands alone for hours of enjoyment: together they form a massive esci+ fervironment that provides more adventure than your humanoid heart can handle.
-The RFC 5, SDAO, Star Strike, 330,000, Armored Assault, 355,00
+Each stands alone for hours of enjoyment; together they form a massive sci-if environment that provides more adventure than your humanoid heart can handle.
+The RPG, S3000, Star Strike, 330.00, Armored Assault, 335.00